coezbek/Switcheroo/README.md

 - [ ] Allow to highlight some of the windows based on regex rules.
 - [ ] Fix update checker
 - [ ] Proper logging/crash reporting

+## New Features in Version 0.9.5

+- [x] Multi-monitor support: Switcheroo will now appear on the monitor where the mouse cursor is located.
+- [x] High DPI Fixes: Switcheroo now properly scales on high DPI displays and shows high-resolution icons.

 ## New Features in Version 0.9.3 and 0.9.4